drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 - To optimize pricing strategies.

 This will be significant for online sellers to track their progress and quickly respond to any changes by getting insights and analytics on e-commerce data.

-> Provide a brief introduction about the project, its objective, and its significance.
-These should be measurable and tied to the overall business objectives of the organization.

-> Describe the problem statement that needs to be solved.

 ## 🔭Scope